 Not long after moving my daughter into her dorm, I began closing the door to her bedroom.
-It seemed practical, a smarter way to manage the summer heat and our dogs who would linger and explore unsupervised.
+It seemed practical, a smarter way to manage the summer heat and our dogs, who would linger and explore unsupervised.
 Soon I accepted it was just easier this way.
-Easier to move down the hallway without seeing the bare room she left behind and feeling that slight pain in my chest.
-That feeling mothers feel, when someone is not where they are supposed to be, where they have always been.
+Easier to move down the hallway without seeing the bare room she left behind and feeling slight pain in my chest.
+That feeling mothers feel when someone is not where they are supposed to be, where they have always been.

 My daughter had packed her favorite blankets, left her dresser top bare, and her room clear of cast-off clothes.
 The twinkle lights still hung above her bed, unlit, and I missed their shine and sparkle, I missed her shine and sparkle.